mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ## [Bus Type Modification](@id BusTypeModificationManual)
 Depending on how the system is constructed, the types of buses that are initially set are checked and can be changed during the initialization process, using one of the available functions such as [`newtonRaphson`](@ref newtonRaphson), [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX), [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB), or [`gaussSeidel`](@ref gaussSeidel).

-Assuming the Newton-Raphson method has been chosen, to explain the details, we can observe a power system with only buses and generators.
-The following code snippet can be used:
+Assuming the Newton-Raphson method has been chosen, to explain the details, we can observe a power system with only buses and generator:
 ```julia
 system = powerSystem()